Getting started with Azure CDN

 Some types of origins, such as Azure Storage and Web Apps, require the host header to match the domain of the origin.
 Unless you have an origin that requires a host header different from its domain, you should leave the default value.

 The Origin port only affects what port the endpoint uses to retrieve information from the origin.
-The endpoint itself will only be available to end clients on the default HTTP and HTTPS ports (80 and 443), regardless of the Origin port.
+The endpoint itself is only available to end clients on the default HTTP and HTTPS ports (80 and 443), regardless of the Origin port.

 Azure CDN from Akamai endpoints do not allow the full TCP port range for origins.
 For a list of origin ports that are not allowed, see Azure CDN from Akamai Allowed Origin Ports.